THE CONSTITUTION OF THE SOCIETY OF FRIENDS OF THE FLEET AIR ARM MUSEUM

 - The business of the Annual General Meeting shall be to receive a report from the Officers of the Council and any member with special duties, receive the annual accounts and appoint an independent examiner.
 It will also consider any proposal of which 30 days notice has been given.
 As the President and all Council Members stand down at this meeting, the final item on the agenda shall be the election of a President, Officers and Members of the Council to hold office until the next Annual General Meeting.

 - The Chairman may at any time, within 30 days after receiving a request in writing from any ten Members, summon a Special General Meeting.
 The Secretary shall notify all Members and specify the business to be transacted.
-The provisions of Clause 9a are equally applicable to such meetings.
+The provisions of Clause 9a and 9e are equally applicable to such meetings.

 - The Chairman of the Society or in his/her absence the Vice-Chairman shall chair Council meetings and all other meetings at which he/she may be present, except Annual General Meetings when, if present, the President shall take the chair.
 If the President is unavailable the chair will be taken by the Society Chairman or one of the Council officers present.
 However, during an election a chairman must be selected by the meeting from members not seeking an election.
-Junior members may attend General Meetings, but may not vote.
+Junior members may attend General Meetings but may not

 The accounts of the Society shall be managed as follows: